Chris Wray, Trump FBI pick: ‘Very committed’ to Mueller probe

+President Trump has repeatedly used the term to describe the Russia inquiry — even venting about it Wednesday morning on Twitter.

+“My son Donald did a good job last night.
+He was open, transparent and innocent.
+This is the greatest Witch Hunt in political history.
+Sad!” the president wrote, referring to Donald Trump Jr.’s defense of his meeting with a Russian lawyer during the 2016 campaign.

-FBI director nominee Chris Wray told a Senate committee that he was dedicated to supporting Robert Mueller’s ongoing special counsel’s investigation and would “absolutely” notify lawmakers of any efforts to tamper with the probe.
+During Wednesday’s hearing, Mr. Wray said he would “absolutely” notify lawmakers of any efforts to tamper with the probe.

 “I am very committed to supporting Director Mueller in the special counsel investigation in whatever way is appropriate for me to do that,” Mr. Wray said during his confirmation hearing Wednesday.
 “I would consider an effort to tamper with Director Mueller’s investigation to be unacceptable and inappropriate and would need to be dealt with very sternly and appropriately indeed.”